ed-lau/jcast/README.md

 matplotlib==3.4.2
 ```

+## Known Issues
+* rMATS output with rows containing `NA` as gene name can fail.
+* Upstream analyses should be performed using an unmasked genome.
+Currently JCAST cannot handled masked nucleotides (`N`)

 ## Additional Information

 Additional details on troubleshooting and result interpretation can be found in our publication in [STAR Protocols](https://www.sciencedirect.com/science/article/pii/S2666166720301258).